lavary/laravel-menu/README.md

 ?>
 ```

-If we choose html lists as our rendering format like `ul` or `ol`, the result would be something similiar to this:
+If we choose HTML lists as our rendering format like `ul` or `ol`, the result would be something similar to this:

 ```html
 <ul>